tntthanh/app-sprawn-density-inspector/README.md

 # Prawn Density Inspector
-Please check our new Github Respository for the project at:
+Please check out our new Github Respository for the project at:
 <br/>
 https://github.com/tntthanh/app-prawn-density-inspector
 <br/>